Distributed Workers

 • Workers do not join the scheduler: verify the scheduler host is reachable from the workers and that the worker host definitions are correct.

-• Outputs go to the wrong place: verify cluster mode is enabled and the shared cluster path is mounted consistently across nodes.
+• Outputs go to the wrong place: verify cluster mode is enabled, the scheduler AGI_CLUSTER_SHARE is mounted on each remote worker with SSHFS, and Workers Data Path matches the worker-visible mount target.

 • Remote import errors after a successful install: verify the worker environment was rebuilt from the current app and that dependencies are declared in the correct pyproject.toml scope.